 15. Stay Organized

-Having a system will help you stay organized and give you peace of mind.
-I keep an excel sheet to keep track of commissions, deadlines, and payments.
-You can get a copy of the system I use by entering your information in the box below.
+Whether you like to have a whiteboard posted on the wall, or schedule everything on Google calendar, having a system will help you stay organized and give you peace of mind.
+I like to keep an excel sheet to keep track of commissions, deadlines, and payments.

 I hope these tips help you feel more at ease with your workload.
 If you’ve done commissioned work before, then there’s evidence that you can deliver.
 So trust yourself that you got this and don’t let stress or anxiety get in the way of your work.
 Tell me in the comments which of these tips was your favorite, or would like to start applying.